13th November 2006

 Exciting day, very short and tiring night, but it was worth it.

 So I took the van down to Columbus and picked the machine up and brought it back.
-I was so pumped, when I first started collecting this was what I really wanted, and I didn’t have to pay an arm and a leg to get it like I had thought.
-It has a cool back story, and it is all original and in decent condition like I mentioned.
+I was so pumped, when I first started collecting a Ms. Pac-man was what I really wanted, and I didn’t have to pay an arm and a leg to get it like I had anticipated I might.
+This Ms. Pac-man has a little bit of a cool back story.

 Here are some similar arcade posts